2qx/vermont.cool/quit/README.md

 So, ask your doctor if more **life-years®** are right for you, TODAY.

-## Can I ask my primary care provider about cytisine?
+## Should I ask my primary care provider about cytisine?

-**YES, ABSOLUTELY.**
+**YES**, absolutely.

-You **SHOULD** ask your primary care provider about cytisine.
+You SHOULD ask your primary care provider if cytisine is right for you.

-You **SHOULD** ask your union representative if cytisine will be free in your union's plan.
+You SHOULD ask your union representative if cytisine will be free in your union's plan.

-You **SHOULD** ask Vermont HealthConnect which plans will offer "free" cytisine.
+You SHOULD ask Vermont HealthConnect which plans will offer "free" cytisine.

-**Ask your pharmacist** if they sell Tabex® or Cravv®, at each visit.
+Ask at the pharamacy if Tabex® or Cravv® is OTC at each visit.
 You do not have to be a smoker to ask.

-You can even ask **your compounding pharmacist** if they are able to compound a 25-day course of cytisine.
+You can even ask your compounding pharmacist, if they are able to compound a 25-day course of cytisine.

 ## Do other countries have cytisine?

-**Yes.** MANY.
+**Yes,** of course.

 Cytisine is approved for nicotine cessation in Canada, the United Kingdom and New Zealand.